 The resulting unit tests are simple and act as documentation for the code.
 Since TDD use cases are written as tests, other developers can view the tests as examples of how the code is supposed to work.

-Before we write tests for our API, let’s take a step back and look at HTTP and how it interacts with the DRF.
+Before we write tests for our API in Django, let’s take a step back and look at HTTP and how it interacts with the DRF.

 The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP defines methods like GET, POST, PUT, DELETE, OPTIONS, and HEAD to indicate the desired action that should be performed on the resource you identify.
 These methods can be defined by the characteristics of safety and idempotency (you can find out more about this here).
-By agreement, REST APIs rely on these methods, so feel free to use the appropriate HTTP method for each type of action in your Django REST API project.
+By agreement, Django REST APIs rely on these methods, so feel free to use the appropriate HTTP method for each type of action in your Django REST API project.

 Let’s apply it to the resource ‘post’.